George Lindsey, Goober in "The Andy Griffith Show," dead at 83

 "I am happy to say that as we found ourselves in our eighties, we were not afraid to say, 'I love you,'" Griffith said.

-Born in Fairfield, Alabama, in 1928, Lindsey was active in theatre in high school and college, an obituary posted on the funeral home's website said.
+Born in Fairfield, Alabama, in 1928, Lindsey was active in theater in high school and college, an obituary posted on the funeral home's website said.

-After graduating from Florence State Teachers College, military service and a brief stint as a teacher, Lindsey used GI Bill money to study at the American Theatre Wing, the obituary said.
+After graduating from Florence State Teachers College, military service and a brief stint as a teacher, Lindsey used GI Bill money to study at the American Theater Wing, the obituary said.

 Lindsey's early work in Hollywood was in small parts on TV shows such as "The Rifleman," "Gunsmoke" and "The Twilight Zone."